Portable 12-Volt Refrigerator Guide For 2019

 If you want to install your Dometic CFX portable refrigerator in 'tight' quarters and need a way to access it, the CFX slide is the answer.

-The slide itself is mounted onto your vehicle (or wherever you want to install your portable fridge) and you simply 'slide' out the tray to access your 12-volt portable freezer/refrigerator.
+The slide itself is mounted onto your vehicle, and you simply 'slide' out the tray to access your 12-volt portable freezer/refrigerator.

 Each size slide fits two different sizes of CFX portable fridge freezers.